 - Track 7-4 Magnetomicelles for Image Guided Drug Delivery

 - Track 7-5 The Multifaceted Potential of Electro-spinning in Regenerative Medicine

 Nanomaterials vary fundamentally from different materials because of the accompanying two noteworthy primary factors: the expanded surface zone and quantum impacts.
-These elements can improve properties, for example, reactivity, quality, electrical characteristics and in vivo behaviour.
+These elements can improve properties, for example, reactivity, quality, electrical characteristics and in vivo behavior.
 Nanotechnology and nanoscience are generally observed as having an awesome potential to bring advantages to numerous ranges of research and applications.
 The utilization of nanotechnology in the field of medicinal services has gone under awesome consideration as of late.
 There are numerous medications today that take a considerable measure of time and are additionally exceptionally costly.
-Utilizing nanotechnology, snappier and considerably less expensive medications can be created , the real difficulties in these medication delivery is the choice of sheltered and biocompatible nanocarriers , mechanism for drug delivery, solubilisation procedures
+Utilizing nanotechnology, snappier and considerably less expensive medications can be created, the real difficulties in these Medication delivery are the choice of sheltered and biocompatible nanocarriers, mechanism for drug delivery, solubilization procedures

 - Track 8-1 Carbon Nanotubes